syseleven/containerday-workshops/105-affinity/README.md

   kubectl get pods -l app=nginx -o wide
   ```

-* Now scale the deployed up until there should be more pods than nodes
+* We have 8 worker nodes and now scale the deployment up until there should be more pods than nodes

   ```shell
   kubectl scale deployment nginx --replicas=10